Compute

 Procedure

-2. Create a snapshot backup repository in the user-built or third-party Elasticsearch cluster to store Elasticsearch snapshot data.
+2. Create a snapshot backup repository in the third-party Elasticsearch cluster to store Elasticsearch snapshot data.

-For example, create a backup repository named my_backup at Elasticsearch and associate it with the repository OSS.
+For example, create a backup repository named my_backup in Elasticsearch and associate it with the OSS repository.

 PUT _snapshot/my_backup